rhtconsulting/eap-quickstarts/migrate-existing-eapapp-to-ocp/README.md

 7. Describe the existing template you picked above (using eap70-https-s2i as starting point or base here) `oc describe template eap70-https-s2i -n openshift`

-8. Create a pamaters file to be used to process the template.
+8. Create a parameters file to be used to process the template.
 A sample file is provided here (named eap70-https-s2i.params) for the eap70-https-s2i

 9. Process the template picked using the parameter file created above using the following command `oc process eap70-https-s2i -n openshift --param-file=${WORKING_DIR}/eap70-https-s2i.params -o json > ${WORKING_DIR}/mutual-auth-rs-helloworld.json`